-To utilize the phone pager function of the WebMux, please connect the external modem to this port.
-In some cases, if you prefer support engineers not using diagnostic port over Internet, our support engineers can also connect through modem to assist you for setup issues.
-An USRobotics V.Everything modem is required, US Robotics part number 3CP3453.
+To utilize the phone pager function of the WebMuxTM, please connect the external modem to this port.
+In some cases, if you prefer support engineers to not use diagnostic ports over the Internet, our support engineers can also connect through the modem to assist you with setup issues.
+A US Robotics V.Everything modem is required: US Robotics part number 3CP3453.
 Modem dip switch has 3, 8, and 10 down, rest up.
-A standard external modem cable also needed.
+A standard external modem cable is also needed.
 Check with your modem supplier for the cable.